dominictarr/phoenix/README.md

 ![screenshot](img/readme-screenshot1.png)

-Social feeds without ads, fees, or .coms.
+Social feeds without ads or owners.

 Phoenix is a peer-to-peer network.
 It uses crytographic keypairs to create feeds and publish unforgeable entries which can spread across the network (see [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt)).

-This is an early prototype - your feedback is appreciated!
+Relay servers optionally aggregate and redistribute the feeds.

 ## Getting Started